konbraphat51/AdaptiveChallenge_Chat/README.md

    Clarifying questions to game master is allowed.
    The clarification will be open to everybody.

-   Challengers forks this repository to develop.
+   Challengers fork/copy this repository to develop.
    The task will be shown at `Docs/Requirements`
    If having questions to game master, make an issue on original(this) repository.